 • Ensure all Canadians have equal access to treatments and support regardless of where they live

-• Help clinicians deliver the best possible care for their patients
+• Help clinicians deliver the best possible care for persons living with a blood cancer

 In 2023, we will be expanding the ambassador program and will be recruiting more women affected by a blood cancer and those experiencing an acute leukemia, an MPN, MDS and caregivers.

 Are you interested in becoming a blood cancer ambassador?
-If you are no longer receiving treatment for at least a year or are stable (1yr +) and would like to share your blood cancer experience, contact Christina Sit to learn more about the program.
+If you are no longer receiving treatment for at least a year or are stable (1yr +) and would like to share your blood cancer experience, contact Colleen McMillan to learn more about the program.